nf-core/eager/docs/usage.md

 Specify ploidy of sample in FreeBayes.
 Default is 2, diploid.

+## Sex Determination

+An optional process for human DNA.
+It can be used to calculate the relative coverage of X and Y chromosomes compared to the autosomes (X-/Y-rate).
+Standard errors for these measurements are also calculated, assuming a binomial distribution of reads across the SNPs.

+### `--run_sexdeterrmine`

+Specify to run the optional process of sex determination.

+### `--sexdeterrmine_bedfile`

+Specify an optional bedfile of the list of SNPs to be used for X-/Y-rate calculation.
+Running without this parameter will considerably increase runtime, and render the resulting error bars unstrustworthy.
+Theoretically, any set of SNPs that are distant enough that two SNPs are unlikely to be covered by the same read can be used here.
+The programme was coded with the 1240K panel in mind.

 ## Automatic Resubmission

 By default, if a pipeline step fails, EAGER2 will resubmit the job with twice the amount of CPU and memory.
 This will occur two times before failing.